-I am COVID-19 positive should I continue to breastfeed?
+I am COVID-19 positive should I continue to breastfeed or chestfeed?

 There is no evidence that COVID-19 can be transmitted through human milk because the virus is a respiratory illness transmitted through droplets when we breathe, sneeze or cough.

-Human milk has antibodies and immune factors that protect the health of an infant.
-Breastfeeding is recommended and skin-to-skin contact should be facilitated during the COVID-19 pandemic with appropriate precautions to avoid spreading the virus.
-Hand wash before and after touching the infant.
-Wear a mask to minimize transfer of respiratory secretions during breastfeeding and cuddling.
+Human milk has antibodies and immune factors that protect the health of your baby.
+Breastfeeding or chestfeeding is recommended and skin-to-skin contact should be facilitated during the COVID-19 pandemic with appropriate precautions to avoid spreading the virus.
+Hand wash before and after touching your baby.
+Wear a mask to minimize transfer of respiratory secretions during breastfeeding or chestfeeding and cuddling.

 Breastfeeding and COVID-19 (infographic).

 What support will I receive once I am discharged home?

 Public Health’s Best Beginnings program nurses will contact you 24-72 hours after discharge from hospital.
 Contacts will be made either through the phone, a virtual clinic (FaceTime, Zoom, WhatsApp), health unit visit or home visit (if necessary).
 Clients who are participating in one of our enhanced home visiting programs services, will also continue to receive support.

 If you miss our call, make sure you call back the number left by the nurse if you would like to talk to us.
 You can also reach out to our Virtual Care team 10:00 a.m. to 10:00 p.m. and speak to nurses about general questions you may have.